GluuFederation/docs-openbanking-prod/docs/source/mtls.md

 # Mutual TLS Configuration
 Mutual TLS(MTLS) helps servers and clients in identifying each other.
 It also establishes a two-way encrypted channel in between the server and clients.
-This document discusses setting up the MTLS in Gluu Open Banking Distribution.
+This document discusses MTLS configuration in Gluu Open Banking Distribution.

 To support MTLS configuration the token_endpoint_auth_method client property in the server should have at least one of the following two new values:
 * tls_client_auth: Indicates that client authentication to the authorization server will occur with mutual TLS utilizing the PKI method of associating a certificate to a client.